 Personal data we may collect

-Cookies: information about website visits, interactions.
+- Cookies Information: information about website visits, interactions.

 When do we collect your personal data?

 If your enquiry relates to potential purchase of products or services from us, you will be invited to provide additional personal data needed for us to handle your enquiry effectively.
-This may include Property and/or Vehicle information.
-Provision of this data is completely voluntary, and our legal basis for processing this data is Contract as we are in the preparatory stages that aim to establish a contract.
+This may include Property and/or Vehicle Information.
+The processing of such information is necessary for the purposes of taking steps prior to entering into a contract with you.

-You may only provide us with the personal data of another person if you have previously obtained that person’s consent to the processing of their personal data, have informed them of our identity as a Data Controller and of the nature of the processing taking place.
+You may only provide us with the personal data of another person if you have previously obtained that person’s consent to the processing of their personal data, have informed them of our identity as a data controller and of the nature of the processing taking place.
 Records must be retained by you as evidence of this consent and provided to us on request.

 How long do we keep your information?